Poster

 West Ballroom A-D #5407

 Subsampling is effective in tackling computational challenges for massive data with rare events.
 Overly aggressive subsampling may adversely affect estimation efficiency, and optimal subsampling is essential to mitigate the information loss.
 However, existing optimal subsampling probabilities depends on data scales, and some scaling transformations may result in inefficient subsamples.
-This problem is more significant when there are inactive features,because their influence on the subsampling probabilities can be arbitrarily magnified by inappropriate scaling transformations.
-We tackle this challenge and introduce a scale-invariant optimal subsampling function in the context of adaptive lasso, where inactive features are commonly assumed.
-Instead of focusing on estimating model parameters, we define an optimal subsampling function to minimize the prediction error.
-We first introduce the adaptive lasso estimator for rare-events data and establish its oracle properties,thereby validating the use of subsampling.
+This problem is more significant when there are inactive features, because their influence on the subsampling probabilities can be arbitrarily magnified by inappropriate scaling transformations.
+We tackle this challenge and introduce a scale-invariant optimal subsampling function in the context of sparse models, where inactive features are commonly assumed.
+Instead of focusing on estimating model parameters, we define an optimal subsampling function to minimize the prediction error, using adaptive lasso as an example to outline the estimation procedure and study its theoretical guarantee.
+We first introduce the adaptive lasso estimator for rare-events data and establish its oracle properties, thereby validating the use of subsampling.
 Then we derive a scale-invariant optimal subsampling function that minimizes the prediction error of the inverse probability weighted (IPW) adaptive lasso.
 Finally, we present an estimator based on the maximum sampled conditional likelihood (MSCL) to further improve the estimation efficiency.
 We conduct numerical experiments using both simulated and real-world data sets to demonstrate the performance of the proposed methods.

 Live content is unavailable.
 Log in and register to view live content